Members

 • Sharon Padt

-Junior researcher at the University of Amsterdam
+Junior Researcher at the University of Amsterdam

 Key words: Social skills in children, social connectedness, self-concept, self-awareness